AndrewSRea/My_Learning_Port/JavaScript/JS_Building_Blocks/Conditionals/README.md

 ## A switch example

-Let's have a look at a real example--we'll rewrite our weather foreccast application to use a switch statement instead:
+Let's have a look at a real example--we'll rewrite our weather forecast application to use a switch statement instead:
 ```
 <label for="weather">Select the weather type today: </label>
 <select id="weather">